On the Estimation of Derivatives Using Plug-in Kernel Ridge Regression Estimators: Additional simulation results under fixed design

 \section{Additional simulation results under fixed design}

-We conduct a Monte Carlo study under the fixed design setting.
-We consider the same functions as in Section~\ref{sec:simulation} of the main paper and choose sample size $n=500$ and fixed design points $X_i=i/500$, $i=1,\ldots, 500$.
-We run 100 repetitions and evaluate each estimator according to RMSE as in Section~\ref{sec:simulation}.
+We conduct a Monte Carlo study in the fixed design setting.
+We consider the same functions and sample size $n = 500$ as in Section 6.1 of the main paper and choose fixed design points $X_i=i/500$ for $i=1,\ldots, 500$.
+We run 100 repetitions and evaluate each estimator according to RMSE as in Section 6.1.

 Figure~\ref{fig:boxplot-fix}--\ref{fig:boxplot-fix-3} display the boxplots of RMSEs for estimating up to the third derivative in the fixed design setting.
 It can be seen that LowLSR performs slightly better than in the random design setting, especially when estimating the derivatives of $f_{02}$.
-Still, the two KRR methods compare favorably to the benchmarks, and Mat\'ern kernel gives the best median RMSEs for almost all cases, with one exception in the left panel of Figure~\ref{fig:boxplot-fix} where it ties with the proposed estimator with Sobolev kernel.
+Still, the two KRR methods compare favorably to the benchmarks, and the Mat\'ern kernel gives the best median RMSEs for almost all cases, with one exception in the left panel of Figure~\ref{fig:boxplot-fix} where it ties with the proposed estimator with Sobolev kernel.
 This is consistent with our observations made in the random design setting.

-Figure~\ref{fig:function-fix} shows the result from one random run in Monte Carlo study for estimating the first derivatives in the fixed design setting.
-We observe similar trends as in the random design setting in Figure~\ref{fig:function}.
+Figure~\ref{fig:function-fix} shows the result from one random run in our Monte Carlo study for estimating the first derivatives in the fixed design setting.
+We observe similar trends as in the random design setting in Figure 4.
 For example, the estimation of LowLSR appears undesirably wiggly when estimating $f'_{01}$.
 These results suggest that the proposed plug-in KRR estimator continues to work well in the fixed design setting.